- Home

 What is organic waste?

-Organic waste includes food waste, landscape timings (leaves, grass, trimmings, branches, stumps), non-hazardous wood waste, and compostable paper (compostable paper includes food-soiled paper that is mixed in with food waste and other compostable paper) are all considered organic material.
+Organic waste includes food waste, landscape trimmings (leaves, grass, trimmings, branches, stumps less than 6" in diameter), non-hazardous wood waste, and food-soiled paper that is mixed in with food waste.

 Why do we need to recycle organic waste?